Top 5 Questions for Your Doctor about Flu

 How do I know if I have the flu?

 It is hard to know for sure you have the flu on the basis of symptoms alone.
 A doctor's exam may be needed to tell whether you have developed the flu or a complication of the flu.
-There are tests that can determine if you have the flu as long you are tested within the first 2 or 3 days of illness.
+There are tests that can determine if you have the flu as long you are tested within the first two or three days of illness.

 If you develop flu-like symptoms and are concerned about your illness, especially if you are at high risk for complications of the flu, you should talk to your healthcare provider.
 There are rapid diagnostic tests that can be ordered and many providers use antiviral medications when they are confident of the diagnosis.